Major winter storm bears down on America’s midsection, as millions face snow, ice or heavy rain

 “Please please please, stay home.
 This is not the time to go out and venture and take in the sights and see the scenery,” Trooper Ben Gardner said on X. “This is the time when we stay home.”

-Nearly three quarters of flights out of Kansas City International Airport and half of all flights scheduled to land there were canceled Sunday morning as of 10:30 a.m.
+More than 90% of flights out of Kansas City International Airport and 85% of flights scheduled to land there were canceled Sunday as of 2:15 p.m.
 ET, per flight tracking site FlightAware.
 The airport had reopened runways after temporarily halting flights on Saturday due to ice.

-More than half of outgoing flights and half of incoming flights at St. Louis Lambert International Airport were canceled Sunday morning, according to FlightAware.
+More than half of outgoing flights and incoming flights at St. Louis Lambert International Airport were canceled by Sunday afternoon, according to FlightAware.

 At Columbia Regional Airport in Columbia, Missouri, there were no flights scheduled Sunday by American Airlines, which serves the small airport.